Configure your Data Set

 Note: Starting in version 2023.1 you can select multiple fields to hide, unhide, remove, or include them.
 In previous releases, you can work with one field at a time and select or clear the check boxes to include or remove fields.

 The Input pane shows you a list of fields in your data set.
 By default all fields are included except the auto-generated field, Source Row Number.
-Use the following options to manage your fields.
+Use either the Data Preview or List view to manage your fields.

-icon or select Hide Fields from the More options
+- In the Field List, click the eye icon or select Hide Fields from the More options menu.

 Apply filters to fields in the Input step